grahamedgecombe/ct-submit/README.markdown

 Usage
 -----

-`ct-submit` takes a single argument - the URL of the log server (without the leading `https://`).
+`ct-submit` takes a single argument - the URL of the log server.
+If the scheme is not specified it defaults to `https://`.
 It reads the certificate chain in PEM format from `stdin`.
 The leaf certificate should be the first certificate in the chain, followed by any intermediate certificates and, optionally, the root certificate.

 The encoded SCT structure is written in binary to `stdout`.